gomer-grondin/spi5110/README.md

 	*) be aware, that the PRU continues to run until either halted, or disabled.
 This panic scheme disables the PRU

+*) one objective is to limit the resources used by the linux environment.
+	This is why .c takes lots of 100ms breaks while .p works. easily explained is that the faster the SPI clock is, the more resources will be used by .c (linux).